Lighthouses of the United States: Oklahoma

 Wharf (Lake Hefner)

-pale yellow; lantern is dark red.
+beige; lantern painted dark red.
 Steve Melki's photo is at right, Beau Wade has a nice photo, Lighthouse

 and erected by a "tilt-up" technique, for which it won an